 This permit may be modified per the provisions of A.A.C.
 R18-9-B906, and R18-9-A905 which incorporates 40 CFR Part 122.
-This permit may be reopened based on newly available information; to add conditions or limits to address demonstrated effluent toxicity; to implement any EPA-approved new Arizona water quality standard; or to re-evaluate reasonable potential (RP), if Assessment Levels in this permit are exceeded.
+This permit may be reopened based on newly available information; to add conditions or limits to address demonstrated discharge toxicity; or to implement any EPA-approved new Arizona water quality standard.